XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 <script type="application/javascript" src="assets/js/tutorials/use-tickets.js"></script>
 {% set use_network = "Devnet" %}<!--TODO: change to Testnet eventually -->

-This page provides JavaScript examples that use the ripple-lib (RippleAPI) library.
-The [RippleAPI Beginners Guide](get-started-with-rippleapi-for-javascript.html) describes how to get started using RippleAPI to access XRP Ledger data from JavaScript.
+This page provides JavaScript examples that use the [xrpl.js](https://js.xrpl.org/) library.
+See [Get Started Using JavaScript](get-started-using-javascript.html) for setup instructions.

 Since JavaScript works in the web browser, you can read along and use the interactive steps without any setup.